foam-framework/foam2/doc/guides/Porting.md

 The use of 'subType' or 'model' to specify types being used in compound property types or in DAO's or Views have been replaced by 'of'.
 The signature of property-change events have changed.
 In U2, 'onKeyMode' is renamed to just 'onKey'
+U2 no longer takes functions direction for use as dynamic values.
+Instead, use obj.slot(fn[, slots]).